St. Elizabeths Hospital: West Campus

-The government's plans proceeded.
 A ceremonial groundbreaking for the DHS consolidated headquarters took place at St. Elizabeths on September 9, 2009.
 The event was attended by Senator Joseph Lieberman (D-CT), DHS Secretary Janet Napolitano, D.C.
-Delegate Eleanor Holmes Norton, DC Mayor Adrian Fenty, and acting GSA administrator Paul Prouty.
+Delegate Eleanor Holmes Norton, D.C.
+Mayor Adrian Fenty, and acting GSA administrator Paul Prouty.

 The United States Coast Guard was scheduled to be the first agency on the site in 2010.
 The relocated U.S. Coast Guard Headquarters Building was projected to open in May 2013, and a ceremony was held in July 2013 at the site.
 The U.S. Coast Guard Headquarters Building and several former hospital buildings (Atkins Hall, cafeteria) had been rehabilitated to support the new offices.

 By 2015, construction began in the Center Building.
 Initially, this building has been slated for renovation, but internal structures (floors and ceilings) appeared to be beyond repair.
 The entire Center Building was renovated by removing old internal structures and building new structures to replace them, while retaining the historic facades.
 Between March and April 2019, the Department's Headquarters components moved to Center Building.

 By April 2020, because of the surge in the COVID-19 pandemic and illness among staff, the DHS National Operations Center relocated to Mount Weather in an effort to reduce or prevent infections of critical personnel.
+Kristi Noem, the United States Secretary of Homeland Security, sought permission in late 2025 to demolish some of the West Campus buildings, citing safety and national-security issues.
+Preservationists objected to the proposed demolition because the request had come at such short notice.
+In August, engineers working for the General Services Administration found the 13 buildings "are generally in stable condition".

+Department of Homeland Security employees voiced concerns in early 2026 about being exposed to asbestos during demolition of nearby buildings.
+The Department of Homeland Security employees said that they were not provided with masks or respirators and were told that they must report to their offices despite their concerns of asbestos exposure.
+The Department of Homeland Security employees said that construction workers wore hazmat suits and respirators and that the sign near the entryway warning of asbestos exposure was very small and easy to miss.